geoSurge <> Google Cloud stakeholder record

 EmailOpening

-geoSurge starts discussions with James Massey around GCP support and the AI-first startup program.
+geoSurge starts discussions with James Massey around GCP support and the AI-first startup motion.
 The early conversation frames Google as a potential strategic infrastructure partner, not just another cloud vendor.

 Evidence details

-Email threads show discussion around a $350k credit path, follow-ups, forms, and escalation.
+Email threads show follow-ups, forms, and escalation attempts.
 This was the first point where Google had the opportunity to convert interest into an executable partnership.

 24 Apr 2025

-On a recorded call, James explains a request for $250k in year one and $100k in year two, with potential to build something custom if usage requires more support.
+On a recorded call, James describes a path through Google's startup and AI programs, with potential to build something more tailored if geoSurge's usage requires deeper support.

 Evidence details

-The call included discussion of Vertex, Gemini, Claude and DeepSeek through Vertex, GPU limitations, and larger strategic structures. geoSurge raised the possibility of a much larger multi-year commitment if Google could support front-loaded growth.
+The call included discussion of Vertex, Gemini, Claude and DeepSeek through Vertex, GPU limitations, and larger strategic structures. geoSurge made clear that infrastructure choices were being made and that Google could become the long-term platform.

 May / Jun 2025